monte-language/monte/docs/source/semantics.rst

 Scope Introduction & Dismissal
 ==============================

+.. _no_stale_stack_frames:

+.. sidebar:: No stale stack frames.

+   Monte has a rule known as :dfn:`no stale stack frames`.
+Inherited from E, the rule is simple to state: *No Monte expression shall require a scope to be dismissed by any expression other than itself.*

+   A stale stack frame is one that isn't currently running; it is neither the current stack frame nor below the current stack frame.

+   Monte forbids suspending computation mid-frame.
+There are no coroutines or undelimited continuations in Monte.
+Monte also does not have an "async/await" syntax, since there is no way to implement this syntax without stale stack frames.

+   The policy is justified by readability concerns.
+Since Monte permits mutable state, one author's code's behavior could be affected by another author's code running further up the frame stack.
+Stale frames make comprehension of code much harder as a result.

 Many expressions, during evaluation, introduce scopes.
 When this is done, names declared after scope introduction are said to be :dfn:`visible` within the scope.
 An expression must pair every scope introduction with a scope